THE ALPHABETIC SPHINX OF SINAI

 This side shows the Egyptian hieroglyphic text, above another line of the presumed alphabetic script.

 The largest character is a square, with a bird inside it; this is the hieroglyph for the goddess Hathor (Khat-Khor); the bird is a hawk, representing the god Horus, and the square is a shrine; Hat-Hor, as the mother of Horus, enshrines him.
 She was a goddess who was especially dear to people who ventured far from home on military or mining expeditions.
-She is here described as "Lady of turquoise" (that means the deity protecting the members of the expedition searching for this precious stone).
-The hoe-sign stands for mr, "beloved", and so some one or some thing is "beloved of Hathor, Lady of the turquoise".
+She is here described as "[Lady] of turquoise" (that means the deity protecting the members of the expedition searching for this precious stone, but this part of the inscription will be disregarded for our purposes here).
+The hoe-sign stands for mr, "beloved", and so some one or some thing is "beloved of Hathor".

 A reasonable assumption would be that the line of enigmatic writing below this says the same thing in a different language and script.
 We know from Egyptian inscriptions on the site that West Asians were present, speakers of Semitic languages.
 The words for the verb "love" in West Semitic (Ugaritic, Phoenician, Hebrew) are DD (the root in the names David and Dido), and 'aHaB (which begins with a glottal stop suggesting a choking sensation, with the H and B evoking heavy breathing).

 Now, we know that the name of the letter ' (glottal stop) is 'Aleph, meaning "ox", which became Greek Alpha (standing for the vowel a), so the ox-head here could be 'Aleph, if this is the original alphabet.
 The ox-head can be seen at the top of the table of alphabetic signs from Thebes (top left).
 Its development into A is obvious: it has simply been inverted, so that the horns have become legs.

 (A sketch of the document is provided here for easier reference.)